quanteda/tutorials.quanteda.io/content/basic-operations/fcm/fcm.markdown

 ## [1] 50 50
 ```

-A FCM can be used to train word embedding models with the **text2vec** package, or to visualize a semantic network analysis with ` textplot_network()`.
+An FCM can be used to train word embedding models with the **text2vec** package, or to visualise a semantic network analysis with `textplot_network()`.

 ``` r